shaan-shah/shaan-shah.github.io/_pages/books.md

 + The Art of Doing Science and Engineering: Learning to Learn - Richard Hamming
 + The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution
 + The Rational Optimist: How Prosperity Evolves
++ Inside the Aquarium: The Making of a Top Soviet Spy
 + The Unusual Billionaires - Saurabh Mukherjea
 + Traders, Guns and Money: Knowns and Unknowns in the Dazzling World of Derivatives
 + Bulls, Bears and Other Beasts: A Story of the Indian Stock Market